jesse-wei/COMP311-circuits/README.md

 ### Behavior (details)

-- See [Full adder](#full-adder) if you're confused about how the full adder components work.
+- See [Full adder](#full-adder) if you're unsure about how the full adder components work.
-- For this example, let's assume our registers are 4-bit.
+- For this example, let's assume our registers are 4-bit and unsigned.

 #### Addition